smudge/require_callbacks/README.md

 # require_callbacks

-This gem gives you convenient hooks around calls to `load`, `require`, and `require_relative`, which can be used to define configuration or setup code that will eventually be run when the library is actually loaded.
+This gem gives you convenient hooks around calls to `require`, which can be used to define configuration or setup code that will eventually be run when the library is actually loaded.
 This helps prevent loading unnecessary gems and configuration code in contexts where they are not needed.

 ## Basic Example